Obinitsa: Old Obinitsa Church

-Obinitsa School-Church is an Estonian Apostolic Orthodox Church.
-It is located in Obinitsa, about 280 kilometers from Tallinn.
-Construction of the church began in 1896 and its official inauguration came in 1897.
+The former church in Obinitsa was an Estonian Apostolic Orthodox Church.
 On 16 December 1894, land was allocated for a church and school by the Obinitsa village community.
-The Church was closed in 1950.
-The bell tower was dismantled and the building turned into a school.
+Construction of the church began in 1896, and it was consecrated in 1897.
+The church was closed in 1950.
+The bell tower was dismantled, and the building was turned into a school.